5 things to do before signing your mortgage papers

 Once you have a basic dollar figure, add it to the asking price and decide if you'd buy the place for that much.
 If the answer is yes, talk to your lender or financial institution to figure out the best way to pay for those renos.

-The following resources may be of some help:
+The following resource may be of some help: Valuing return on renovation investments

 A charming old Victorian on a big corner lot may sound like your dream home, but the maintenance may overwhelm you—especially if you're a first-time home buyer or moving from a condo.